flame-engine/flame/doc/layers.md

 ## Layer Processors

 Flame also provides a way to add processors on your layer, which are ways to add effects on the entire layer.
-At the moment, out of the box, only the `ShadowProcessor` is available, this processor renders a cool back drop shadow on your layer.
+At the moment, out of the box, only the `ShadowProcessor` is available, this processor renders a back drop shadow on your layer.

 To add processors to your layer, just add them to the layer `preProcessors` or `postProcessors` list.
 For example:

 ```dart
 // Works the same for both DynamicLayer and PreRenderedLayer